UK Council for Psychotherapy

 Emotional counselling London, Camden, Kings Cross & emotional therapy - feelings and emotions rollercoaster

 Taking Charge Of Our Emotional Security, Our Or Others Dramas - Emotional Control Emotionally hijacked, sometimes it can be as if our emotions are bouncing all over the place (especially if we are highly sensitive - HSP or experiencing ADHD) and for some this may relate to needing stimulus, overstimulating ourselves as if we are addicted to drama as a displacement - away from what we really need to address.
 (We may also create dramas in self-sabotaging ways.)
 Feeling overwhelmed by feelings, emotionally insecure, sensitive, hyper-emotional or shy at times, empty, rejected, alone, lonely or helpless can be difficult to articulate (which may point to our relationship style), as can having a sense of missing out on things.
 Feeling unable to control things can be frustrating and can lead to feeling depressed.
 Maybe addicted to busyness, we may also turn to other unhelpful distractions, habits or addictions.
 Yet our feelings & emotions don't quite go away, as what we tend to ignore comes back to us.
+Journalling the connections between our emotions, thoughts, beliefs and body can support us.
 Some of us may feel as if we are numb or stagnating, or others may feel as if they are on an emotional roller-coaster, that all feelings have to be induced, from highs to lows & back again, which can be exhausting, especially if we get too high and too low, feeling pulled down by our emotions (or emotions, dramas of others).
 We may believe that our emotions have to be dramatic, melodramatic, that we can't manage them especially in our relationship (see also Drama Triangle of Victim, Rescuer, Persecutor), yet when we have more control of our emotions, are aware of our own script, narrative, story, we may be protecting our personal power.
 Being centred in our own ground - self intact, mastering our emotions (so we don't always have to overshare our feelings in stressful situations), having emotional stability, instead of being ruled by our emotions, may be important for us, so we are able to stay stable, riding through life's ups & downs.
 A challenge for some may be how to express and allow our feelings to flow freely, and for others - how to contain them, so they don't spill out or override what might be best for us (see also Healthy Boundaries & Resilience In Relationships).
 Some of our unwanted feelings may go back years & we have put them at the back of our mind.
 We may struggle to have compassion for our core pain, so it moves through us, rather than remain stuck.
 The therapy considers our judgement about our feelings, what they might be pointing to in our life, and explores how we can find our way through, and nurture these challenging or turbulent feelings (see also Moodiness, Emotional Mood Swings, Severe Mood Changes, Low Moods, Dark Moods).
 Counselling & psychotherapy also supports us, so we know we're OK at our core, are able to manage our self and not be so overwhelmed by waves of emotions (and we don't have to always share or vent them), taking responsibility for them without being limited or dominated by them, so we have emotional control, can sit with painful, unbearable feelings, suffering and love, mysteries of life.
 Our personal boundaries, resilience & self-control can support us in controlling our emotions, without repressing or denying them.
+(See also Internal Safety, Inner Security)

 Healthy Ways To Regulate Our Feelings, Emotions Emotional regulation starts in the cradle and is essential for our development.
 Its absence affects us in relationships.
-Emotional regulation includes how we keep on top of things, using our skills in the moment, doing what soothes us, knowing our feelings, trusting negative feelings won't last forever, accepting them (without being ashamed of them), holding hope that we can do something about our bad feelings.
+Emotional regulation can be viewed as how we keep on top of things, using our skills in the moment, doing what soothes us, knowing our feelings, trusting negative feelings won't last forever, accepting them (without being ashamed of them), holding hope that we can do something about our bad feelings.
 Regulating our emotions also includes being present with our emotions, feeling them with awareness in our body.
 (It can also help to take an inventory of each emotion and how it was treated in the family, become aware about our anticipatory emotions, so we can handle change, take emotional leadership, believing we can cope, learn from our life experience.)
 Rather than allow the feelings to overwhelm us, we may want to be more in control, reign them in, manage our highs and lows, opportunities and crises, ill and good health.
 To regulate our emotions we need to be anchored, centred, solid, grounded (and to be able to return to memories of safe, secure anchor points in our head - as places of safety), have secure internal objects, be on an even keel so we can contain our emotions, set them aside when we need to, be resilient.
-So we may want to give ourself space to be, reflect, be mindful of our feelings, allow ourselves to daydream, see the bigger picture, respond differently to our feelings, choosing to hold them, express them or focus on different feelings - the ones we want to feel.
+So we may want to give ourself space to be, reflect, be mindful of our feelings, allow ourselves to daydream, see the bigger picture, respond differently to our feelings, choosing to hold them, express them or focus on different feelings, lean in to the ones we want to feel.
 We may also want to dissipate any emotional overwhelment so we don't allow our feelings to dominate our thoughts.
 So emotional regulation includes our ability to constructively think about how to cope with things without being overwhelmed by our feelings, so we can soothe ourself - our emotional and physical distress regulate our nervous system.
 Not taking things so personally, acknowledging that our feelings can't swallow us up, kill us, that they are just feelings and will pass, not feed our feelings, opening the space for them to dissolve, as our pleasant feelings also do, may support us (as may not allowing ourself to be overwhelmed by our thoughts, which produce chemicals to make us feel).
 Observing our thoughts, beliefs, facilitates us to be less caught by our hooks, triggers, no longer allowing our buttons to get pressed.
 Experiencing our personal sense of presence, the connection between our body, feelings and mind may also help us regulate our emotions, control them.
 Where we put our attention, our energy flows.
 Transmuting, transforming our emotional energy may be a further creative resource for us as may embracing silence, stillness, balance.
 Doing what helps regulate our feelings, e.g. tuning in to the loving, calm help of another, and nature - hugging animals, acknowledging our own biology can also help us.
 Emotional regulation also includes regulating our own emotional responses and distinguishing between these and emotions of others, having empathy for ourself and them.
 (See also Emotional Intelligence, Emotional Maturity)

-Emotional Regulation Otherwise known as "affect regulation", emotional regulation is about our own secure attachment in our ability to modulate or soothe our emotional state, so we flexibly adapt to the demands of our environment and stressful situations, including holding the creative tension - that we can contain frustrations, opposites, life's predicaments, priorities, paradoxes, contradictions, conflicts, contrasts, dilemmas, ambivalence.
-Having a range of options to do anything to manage our emotional state may help, e.g. going for a walk, being in nature, nurturing and enjoying human contact - connecting with, being in touch with supportive others - building a circle of people around us, stroking a cat, playing, watching sport, appreciating art, mindfulness, gardening, knitting, building, maintaining supportive habits (see also Navigating Between Being & Doing).
-Knowing our emotionally reactive triggers, catching them before we act, knowing our emotions, we become better at processing them, allowing, accepting, understanding emotions and the emotional state we are in, utilising our reflective mind to help tolerate distress, our uncomfortable feelings, uncomfortable emotions, grounding ourself, practising self-care, replenishing our emotional resilience and in the heat of emotional moment - taking a few deep inhalations, exhalations, calming down and returning to the situation afresh, modulating our responses are all supportive ways to affect emotional regulation.
+Emotional Regulation Emotional regulation has been described as our internal peace negotiator, controlling how we manage and express our feelings - appropriate for each situation.
+Otherwise known as "affect regulation" (adapting to the environment around us), emotional regulation can be viewed as our inner peace negotiator - controlling how we express and manage our feelings, appropriate for each situation.
+It's also about our own secure attachment in our ability to modulate or soothe our emotional state, so we flexibly adapt to the demands of our environment and stressful situations, including modulating our emotional state, holding the creative tension - that we can contain frustrations, opposites, life's predicaments, priorities, paradoxes, contradictions, conflicts, contrasts, dilemmas, ambivalence.
+Emotional regulation gives us inhibitory control, preventing our disinhibitions (see also Boundary Setting Counselling - Self-Control).
+Having a range of options to do anything to manage our emotional state, decompress our emotions when we need to may help, e.g. going for a walk, being in nature, nurturing and enjoying human contact - connecting with, being in touch with supportive others - building a circle of people around us, stroking a cat, playing, watching sport, appreciating art, mindfulness, gardening, knitting, building, maintaining supportive habits (see also Navigating Between Being & Doing).
+Knowing our emotionally reactive triggers, catching them before we act, knowing our emotions, we become better at processing them, when we allow, accept, understand emotions and the emotional state we are in.
+We can utilise our reflective mind to help tolerate distress, our uncomfortable feelings, uncomfortable emotions, grounding ourself, practise self-care, replenishing our emotional resilience and in the heat of emotional moment - taking a few deep inhalations, exhalations, calming down and returning to the situation afresh, modulating our responses are all supportive ways to affect emotional regulation.
 (See also Being Resilient, Hardy)

 The Way We Think Creates Our Feelings "Why are you making me feel like this?" keeps us in a victim state.
 It is usually not something or someone (someone's choices) that makes us feel what we feel.
 Understanding and accepting that it is ourself that creates most of our feelings, can move us away from being emotionally dependent or feeling like a victim towards taking charge of our emotional life.
-When we recognise this, it can help us to navigate, change our feelings, feel the way we want to feel (see also Body, Feelings, Mind Connection, Self-Regulation).
+When we recognise this, it can help us to navigate, change our feelings, feel the way we want to feel (see also Body, Feelings, Mind, Epigenetics, Environmental Connection, Self-Regulation).

 The way we feel points towards what we attract and this impacts on the quality of our intention.
 In what can be experienced as a law of attraction, the way we feel points towards what we attract (see also Our Free Will, Free Spirit), whether we feel sickness/vitality, lonely/connected, poor/prosperous, unhappy/happy, are in a low mood or elevated mood.
 For example, if we express gratitude on automatic (or because we "should"), this has a different frequency, resonance (energy) when expressing this from our heart.
 And like attracts like, so this also affects our relationships in what we transmit, attract, repel (whether it's from our wounded self or adult loving self).